-Selitrectinib (BAY2731954; LOXO-195) is a promising oral tropomyosin receptor kinase (TRK) inhibitor currently in Phase I/II clinical trials for treatment of histology-agnostic cancers positive for TRK fusions.
+Selitrectinib (BAY2731954; LOXO-195) is a promising oral tropomyosin receptor kinase (TRK) inhibitor currently in phase I/II clinical trials for the treatment of histology-agnostic cancers positive for TRK fusions.
 With therapeutic resistance eventually developing with first-generation TRK inhibitors, selitrectinib was designed to overcome resistance mediated by acquired kinase domain mutations.
 Using genetically modified mouse models and pharmacological inhibitors, we investigated the roles of the multidrug efflux transporters ABCB1 and ABCG2, and the drug-metabolizing CYP3A enzyme complex in selitrectinib pharmacokinetics.
 In vitro, selitrectinib was markedly transported by mouse Abcg2 and human ABCB1, and modestly by human ABCG2.
-Following oral administration at 10 mg/kg, selitrectinib brain-to-plasma ratios were increased in Abcb1a/1b-/- (2-fold) and Abcb1a/1b;Abcg2-/- (5.8-fold) compared to wild-type mice, but not in single Abcg2-/- mice.
-Testis distribution showed similar results. mAbcb1a/1b and mAbcg2 each restricted the plasma exposure of selitrectinib: with both systems absent oral availability increased by 1.7-fold.
+Following oral administration at 10 mg/kg, selitrectinib brain-to-plasma ratios were increased in Abcb1a/1b-/- (twofold) and Abcb1a/1b;Abcg2-/- (5.8-fold) compared with wild-type mice, but not in single Abcg2-/- mice.
+Testis distribution showed similar results. mAbcb1a/1b and mAbcg2 each restricted the plasma exposure of selitrectinib: With both systems absent oral availability increased by 1.7-fold.
 Oral administration of the ABCB1/ABCG2 inhibitor elacridar boosted plasma exposure and brain accumulation in wild-type mice to the same levels as seen in Abcb1a/1b;Abcg2-/- mice.
-In Cyp3a-/- mice, selitrectinib plasma AUC0-4h was increased by 1.4-fold, and subsequently reduced by 2.3-fold upon transgenic overexpression of human CYP3A4 in liver and intestine.
+In Cyp3a-/- mice, plasma exposure of selitrectinib over 4 hours was increased by 1.4-fold and subsequently reduced by 2.3-fold upon transgenic overexpression of human CYP3A4 in liver and intestine.
 The relative tissue distribution of selitrectinib remained unaltered.
 Thus, selitrectinib brain accumulation and oral availability are substantially restricted by ABCB1 and ABCG2, and this can be reversed by pharmacological inhibition.
 Moreover, oral availability of selitrectinib is limited by CYP3A activity.
 These insights may be useful to optimize the clinical application of selitrectinib.